 Click here for more laddu recipes.

-5. Add 1 tbsp water to make the mixture fluffy
+5. Add 1 tablespoon water to make the mixture fluffy.

 8. Add fried cashew and raisin, mix well and form laddus